teambit/docs/docs/workspace.md

 ### Build Directory

-By default, Bit imports the build files when importing components.
-You can skip importing the build files by running:
+By default, Bit imports the built artifacts when importing components and places them under the `dist` folder of the component.

+To skip importing the build files and build them locally run:

 ```bash
 bit import username.foo/bar --ignore-dist
 ```

-The build directory format depends on the compiler used for building the files.

-## Workspace Statuses
+## Workspace statuses

 The `bit status` [command](/docs/apis/cli-all#status) displays the state of the tracked components in your project's workspace.